After 'Queen Charlotte,' here are other Bridgerton spin-offs we'd love to see

 After Queen Charlotte, many are unexpectedly enthralled by young Brimsley’s story.
 Known as the Queen’s right hand man since the first season, he’s the one who has stayed by the Queen’s side for better or worse.
 Moreover, many are excited to see the Bridgerton universe’s first queer relationship, and don’t get us started on the scene with him dancing alone at the end of the series.

-It would quench our thirst quite a bit if we actually see more of Brimsley’s side of the story.
-We have a lot of questions and none answered.
-Whatever happened to his significant other, we hope to see both of them on screen again.
+It would quench our thirst quite a bit if we actually saw more of Brimsley’s side of the story.
+We had a lot of questions, and none were answered.
+Whatever happened to his significant other, we hope to see both on screen again.

 The journey of Princess Augusta, the kingmaker